mapbender/mapbender-documentation/en/book/development/documentation_howto.rst

 *********************************
 You have to write a new element documentation when a new element with new functionality is added to Mapbender.

-In this example we assume, that you are a developer and just added a new element to Mapbender3 code base.
+In this example we assume, that you are a developer and just added a new element to Mapbender code base.
 We assume your element is called AddWMS and is part of the Mapbender CoreBundle.

 **Now it is time to write the documentation!**